borisbaldassari/alambic/Readme.md

 # More information

-The project is hosted at [http://bitbucket.org](BitBucket): https://bitbucket.org/BorisBaldassari/alambic
+The project is hosted at [BitBucket](http://bitbucket.org): https://bitbucket.org/BorisBaldassari/alambic

 * Bug tracking can be done at https://bitbucket.org/BorisBaldassari/alambic/issues
 * Wiki and documentation can be found at https://bitbucket.org/BorisBaldassari/alambic/wiki/
 * Source can be viewed (and pull requests generated) at https://bitbucket.org/BorisBaldassari/alambic/overview

-The [http://castalia.camp/alambic](Castalia Camp web site) provides a few more information and examples, along with links to existing instances of Alambic for known forges.
+The [Castalia Camp web site](http://castalia.camp/alambic) provides a few more information and examples, along with links to existing instances of Alambic for known forges.